emmaggie/SPINDLE_ZOO/README.md

 ### SPINDLE ZOO
 Scripts and plots from: "The Spindle Zoo provides a comparative analysis of spindle morphometrics across metazoans."

-In the spirit of open science, complete R and Python code generated in the course of data analysis is deposited here.
+In the spirit of open science, our complete data set (measurements) and R and Python code generated in the course of data analysis is deposited here.
 We are working on making the raw data (images) available too.
+We will provide a link here once we manage to do so.

 You are free to use data and code for scientific and educational purposes.
 We only ask you to cite the paper!